nationalparkservice/QC-tips-and-tricks/1_glimpse_and_view/1_glimpse_view_problem.md

 # 1_3_stray_commas

 When you load csv files, you are using commas to parse the columns of your data.
-Any other commas, for example, those embedded in a comments column, will break to parsing process.
+Any other commas, for example, those embedded in a comments column, will break the parsing process.
+Extra columns will create extra columns.
+This can typically be tracked using the problems() function.
+In the following example, I have introduced three stray commas into the dataset.
+Lets see if we can find them.

+    flights2 <- read_csv("./flights_day1_stray_commas.csv")
+    problems(flights2)

+The output from this gives...

+    # A tibble: 3 × 5
+        row   col expected   actual     file
+      <int> <int> <chr>      <chr>      <chr>
+    1   100    20 19 columns 20 columns C:/Users/GRowell/QC-tips-and-tricks…
+    2   200    20 19 columns 20 columns C:/Users/GRowell/QC-tips-and-tricks…
+    3   300    20 19 columns 20 columns C:/Users/GRowell/QC-tips-and-tricks…
+    >

+ We can see an additional comma in each of the identified rows.
+The fastest way to resolve stray commans is to load the csv file into a spreadsheet such as Excel, and go directly to the row number(s) indicated by the problems() function.
+Excel will help you identify which columns affected by the stray commas.